FreshSupaSulley/CensorCraft/README.md

 # Config

+There are two config files:

+## Client

-You can use the config button in the mods menu to edit basic **client** settings.
+Located at *config/censorcraft-client.toml*.
+You can also use the config button in the mods menu to change your preferred microphone, show transcription, etc.

-Use the server config file (*your_world/serverconfig/censorcraft-server.toml*) to edit **server** settings.
+## Server

+Located at *your_world/serverconfig/censorcraft-server.toml*.
 This is where the magic happens, like changing the list of forbidden words, explosion parameters, ratting on players who aren't using their microphone, etc.

-# Developers
+# Contributing

+Do whatever you want with this repository, such as porting to another mod loader or forking for a project of your own.
+Feel free to make pull requests or open issues.

 ## Project Structure